V&A Artefact Box

 Dimensions: Height 31cm, Width 68cm, Depth 63cm

-Condition: good condition for their age, with slight scuff marks and discolouration consistent with age.
+Condition: good condition for their age, with imperfections that come with 60 years of use, such as slight scuff marks and scratches, staining (see images) and discolouration - all consistent with age.

 Price is for one box and does not include delivery.

 Delivery/collection must be purchased/organised separate to product purchase.